Derrick-Mei/Car-Sales/README.md

 2. set up empty reducer and initialState
 3. createStore
 4. wrap app in provider
+5. connect component to redux
+6. convert from using State in App.js to using props
-5. action creators
+7. action creators
-6. reducer logic
+8. reducer logic
-7. connect components

 ## _MVP Requirements:_